MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-new-install.md

 > * Review the overview and uses of Azure Multifactor Authentication.
 > * Review your Azure Active Directory subscription for Azure Multifactor Authentication.
 > * Create an Azure Multifactor Authentication Provider, if necessary.
-> * Configure Azure Multifactor Authentiation features and settings.
+> * Configure Azure Multifactor Authentication features and settings.
 > * Understand the different User States and their effect on Azure Multifactor Authentication.
 > * Consider using Azure Multifactor Authentication or a third-party multifactor authentication provider with Windows Server Active Directory Federation Services, if necessary.